swiftsoftwaregroup/swift-api-graphql/README.md

 This project was created by copying the [swift-api-rest](https://github.com/vkantchev/swift-api-rest) project and refactoring from REST to GraphQL.

 Currently for simplicity the database is just one table.
 However in a real world application there should probably be a separate table for Author and a BookAuthor table that links Books and Authors.
-See [Additional Considerations](https://github.com/vkantchev/swift-api-rest?tab=readme-ov-file#additional-considerations) in `swift-api-rest`.
+See [Additional Considerations](https://github.com/vkantchev/swift-api-rest?tab=readme-ov-file#additional-considerations) in `swift-api-rest` for details.

 ## Run